brandontruggles/prIDE/README.md

 ## Feature To-Do List

 - [x] Re-design the front-end using React.js.
-- [x] Add functionality to install external libraries on the host server.
+- [x] Add functionality to use external libraries on the host server.
 - [x] Allow users to compile and run multiple languages.
+- [ ] Implement Gulp for a simpler development cycle.
 - [ ] Add more settings so prIDE can be configured better (you should be able to compile/run any language if prIDE is pointed to the correct programs through some kind of config file, you should be able to push to any remote git repo, etc).
 - [ ] Implement read-only links for inviting others to view code changes in real-time.
 - [ ] Create a dedicated mobile client using React Native.